yhlleo/RG-UNIT/README.md

  - c) Training GMM-UNIT + Retrieval: `sh ./scripts/celeba_gmmunit_retrieval.sh 0 0`

+### 5 Fast testing

+Here, we also provide an example for fast testing.

 ### Evaluation codes

 We evaluate the performances of the compared models mainly based on this repo: [GAN-Metrics](https://github.com/yhlleo/GAN-Metrics)